Vobase

 Own every line.
 Your AI already knows how to build on it.

-what you get Β· get started Β· code Β· skills Β· compare Β· docs Β· discord
+what you get Β· get started Β· code Β· harness Β· compare Β· docs

-A full-stack TypeScript framework that gives you auth, database, storage, and jobs in a single process with a single SQLite file.
+A full-stack TypeScript framework that gives you auth, database, storage, jobs, and a first-class AI agent runtime in a single Bun process.
+Docker Compose Postgres for local dev, managed Postgres in production.
 Like a self-hosted Supabase β but you own every line of code.
 Like Pocketbase β but it's TypeScript you can read and modify.

 AI coding agents (Claude Code, Cursor, Codex) understand vobase out of the box.
-Strict conventions and agent skills mean generated code works on the first try β not the third.
+Strict conventions and a uniform module shape mean generated code works on the first try β not the third.

 You own the code.
 You own the data.
 You own the infrastructure.